How to Write an SEO Optimized Meta Description

 The key to finding and incorporating quality targeted keywords starts with doing .
 Once you have identified the best words and phrases to use, make sure you naturally add them to your description.
 They should not cloud the meaning or readability of your descriptions, and you want to at all costs.

 Remember that the end goal of a meta description is to get page clicks.
 You want people to read this description and feel confident that your page will have what they are looking for.
 This means that writing with a sense of urgency and providing a CTA is key.
 At the same time, be careful not to sound like sales spam.
 You want to give an imperative while being as genuine and human as possible.
 Needless to say, the information you provide also needs to be specific to the content of your page.
 Trying to trick people by false advertising will not only build distrust in your online presence and increase your but can get you penalized by the search engine itself.

 Being individual is not just about having original content and ideas.
 It's also a practical SEO tool.
 You want to be highly relevant at all times, so duplicating a meta description across your website's pages is an unhelpful and bad practice.
 Instead, having unique descriptions on each page allows you to cast a wider net and apply various targeted keywords.
 The result is reaching more people and having more than one of your pages appear in each SERP.

 Getting to Work

 Developing good SEO practices is an ongoing process.
 It's about taking the time to learn and adjust to the demands of your specific market.
 That being said, meta descriptions are one integral part of a bigger picture that incorporates a diversity of SEO strategies.
-As you focus your attention on perfecting your own practices and procedures, enlisting the assistance of an SEO platform is a great way to grow your organic marketing efforts and measure performance.
+As you focus your attention on perfecting your own practices and procedures, enlisting the assistance of an is a great way to grow your organic marketing efforts and measure performance.